jesenator/robotics-midterm-project/README.md

 secrets: A user-defined module for storing and retrieving sensitive information like passwords or API keys.

-gamepad_test: Presumably a custom or specialized module for testing gamepad functionality and input events.
+gamepad_test: A module I wrote with basic setup and configuration of the I2C gamepad

 urequests: A MicroPython library for making HTTP requests from small microcontrollers.